KARTOCHKA/Diploma_prj_auth/README.md

 ## Entities
 * User
 * Verification
+## Endpoints
+* User Registration Endpoint:
+URL: /api/register/
+Method: POST
+Description: Registers a new user with a randomly generated 6-digit invite code.
+If the user already exists, they will be redirected to the home page.
+* User Profile Endpoint:
+URL: /api/profile/
+Method: GET
+Description: Allows users to view their profile and enter another user's invite code.
+This endpoint also displays the invite code that the user has already activated.
+* Activate Invite Code Endpoint:
+URL: /api/activate-invite/
+Method: POST
+Description: Allows users to activate an invite code in their profile.
+Users can activate only one invite code, and if they have already activated one, the previously activated code will be displayed.
+* Users with Invite Code Endpoint:
+URL: /api/users-with-invite/
+Method: GET
+Description: Lists users (phone numbers) who entered the invite code of the current user.
 ### Running the Application Locally:
 _To work with environment variables, you need to create a .env file and fill it out according to the .env.sample file:_
 ```